ataastar/book-processor/README.md

 # book-processor

-Proces book content in order to the phrases (words, sentences) can be  imported or used in the interrogator project
+Processes book content in order to the phrases (words, sentences) can be imported or used in the interrogator project